XuuXiaolan/ReadyJP/Plugin/Thunderstore/README.md

 ## Credits

-- Siphon for Model and animations. [portfolio](https://www.artstation.com/siphonife)
+- Siphon for Model and animations.
+[Siphon's artstation](https://www.artstation.com/siphonife)
-- Xu for the real hard work, code. [portfolio2](https://ko-fi.com/xuxiaolan)
+- Xu for the real hard work, code.
+[Xu's kofi](https://ko-fi.com/xuxiaolan)
-- ReadyJP for existing and making me look at things I didn't want to look at, and sounds. [twitch](https://www.twitch.tv/readyjp)
+- ReadyJP for existing and making me look at things I didn't want to look at, and sounds. [jp's twitch](https://www.twitch.tv/readyjp)

 .
 .